-For instance, if a seventeen-year-old commits an offense that would result in a felony drug charge in an adult court, a prosecutor can ask to charge that child as an adult.
+For instance, if a seventeen-year-old commits an offense that would result in a Arizona felony charge in an adult court, a prosecutor can ask to charge that child as an adult.

 The most common juvenile drug charge is the possession of drugs.
 If a court charges your child as an adult, possession is almost always a felony.
 But if your child’s case remains in juvenile court, there are plenty of options aside from felony drug charges.
 We’ll talk more about that below, in the Penalties section.

 Possession is when a juvenile knowingly possesses and controls a controlled or illegal substance.
 They must possess a controlled or illegal substance without any legal justification.

 Charges like these can arise after a traffic stop if a police officer suspects there is marijuana or some other drug in the car.
 If the police officer finds drugs or drug paraphernalia in the car, a court can charge that juvenile with possession.

 Possession charges often involve drugs like methamphetamines, marijuana, and similar drugs.
 But an Arizona court can also charge juveniles with possession if they possess prescription drugs if they do not have a prescription.

 For example, a juvenile is not guilty of possession if they have a bottle of Oxycontin their doctor prescribed to them.
 But if their friend takes a few pills from the bottle, the friend is then guilty of possession.

 As we mentioned above, a juvenile must knowingly possess illegal drugs for an Arizona court to charge them with possession.
 If your attorney can prove that your child did not knowingly possess the drugs, that is usually enough to avoid a conviction.